alexdlaird/amazon-orders/README.md

 `amazon-orders` is an unofficial library that provides a command line interface alongside a programmatic API that can be used to interact with Amazon.com's consumer-facing website.

 This package works by parsing website data from Amazon.com.
-A nightly build validates this functionality to ensure its stability, but as it is not officially supported, it may break at any time.
+A nightly build validates functionality to ensure its stability, but as Amazon provides no officially supported API, this package may break at any time.
+This package only supports the English version of the website.

 ## Installation